tomkerkhove/promitor/docs/configuration/v2.x/runtime.md

     metricPrefix: promitor.
 ```

-> :warning: Metric labels are not supported.
+> :warning: **As of today, metric labels are not supported.**
+>
+> Unfortunately, this is not supported in the specifiaction.

 ## Metric Configuration